-With Final Fantasy V, we reach an important point in this blog’s history, since Final Fantasy V was the last game I covered on my original blog.
+With Final Fantasy V, we reach an important point in this blog’s history, since Final Fantasy V was the last game I covered on my original blog before carrying over to here.
 In fact, I never even finished the original journal, and I’ve gone to the trouble of demarking the point where the entries become brand new, and when Marathon Recaps goes from a verbose e-baby into a fully grown teal deer right in front of your eyes.
 Unfortunately, thanks to my posting certain games out of order, there are still two games left from the original blog (Final Fantasy Legend III and Mystic Quest), but we’re swiftly approaching the point where it will be all new articles all the time, and I hope you’re looking forward to it as much as I am.

 We begin in the past.
-After clearing the three Legends games in one block, Kyle and I were ready to start Final Fantasy V… only to receive word that Square was going to be re-releasing the GBA version of the game on iOS.
+After clearing the three Legends games in one block, Kyle and I were ready to start Final Fantasy V on the PSX… only to receive word that Square was going to be re-releasing the GBA version of the game on iOS.
 As a result, we began a series of stall tactics, including playing No More Heroes 1 and 2 (we still haven’t finished 2…), and our first love, the Mega Man Marathon.
 Eventually, it came time to get to the task at hand.

 Final Fantasy V has an interesting development history outside of Japan.
 It was never localized during the SNES era, only reaching English-speaking territories during the PlayStation era, and with a subpar localization typical of the era – or according to some sources, even worse.
 The game finally received a decent port in the form of the GBA release from the “Finest Fantasy for Advance” line, which had to fight off the awful reputation it had earned with the wretched port of FFIV.
 Thankfully it succeed, and this version in turn was ported to the iOS… but not directly.